 With this kind of de-authored, process-driven artwork that uses a kind of managed abandonment to wander into, hopefully, uncharted territory, the end product is never prescribed; it is simply a result.
 And like the result of a science experiment, it contains information that in turn becomes interpreted into a kind of knowledge in the mind of the observer."

-The Museum of Commerce often exists as a "mini museum" WITHIN a larger institution.
-The Museum travels through various contexts including: Art Institutions, Cultural Institutions, Mini Malls, Outdoor Street Fairs, and other Artist's Exhibitions/Projects.
-Recurring larger elements of the Museum includes: kiosks, portals, desks, bench configurations, work tables, and tented structures.
+The MOC often exists as a "mini museum" WITHIN a larger institution.
+The Museum travels through various contexts including: Art Institutions, Cultural Institutions, Mini Malls, Outdoor Street Fairs, Public Spaces, and other Artist's Exhibitions/Projects.
+Recurring larger elements of the Museum include: kiosks, portals, desks, bench configurations, work tables, and tented structures.
 This page represents a small fraction of the Museum's output.
-Kiosk 2 is pictured below.

-Installations often include either sculptures or images of figures.
-The figures become particular "characters" who can help shape, inform, or focus one's interpretation/experience of each installation.
+Installations often include smaller sculptures and/or images of figures.
+The figures become particular ‘characters’ to help shape, inform, or focus one's experience of each installation.
 The figures often seem burdened by the stresses of global commerce.
 Totem 7 and The Shopper 3D are pictured below.

 "Pollination" (Curated by Jongil Ma) Gallery Korea, NYC "Museum of Commerce/Sari Carel" (with Eric Legris) La Mama La Galleria, NYC "Bazaar" Soloway, Brooklyn NY "Artisan Fair" Fort Greene Park, Brooklyn NY "Defunct Market Place" Hanson Place Market, Brooklyn NY "Experience Economies" (for Mary Walling Blackburn's Tutorials) The Lab, Boston MA "Incident 46" (with Pilar Conde) Incident Report, Hudson NY "Projections" (curated by John Pearson) Romer Young Gallery, San Francisco CA "Rehearsal Sculpture" (in the Ohad Meromi exhibition) Art in General, NYC "Surf Movie Night" (Curated by Christopher James) Mandrake, Los Angeles CA "Radical Citizenship" (Curated by Mary Walling Blackburn) Hunter College, NYC "Tracing Chaos" (Curated by "the Modeling Agency") Scripps Institute of Oceanography, La Jolla CA "MFA Exhibition" (Bard College) Red Hook NY "Front Street Mini Mall" DUMBO Mini Mall, Brooklyn NY "Museum of Commerce/Lukas Geronimas" (Curated by Jess Wilcox) Wassaic Project NY "The Fuzzy Set" (Curated by Pilar Conde) LAXART, Los Angeles CA .
 "Chatter" with Pilar Conde Carl Cherry Center For The Arts, Carmel CA “Free Public Plastic Invasion" NYC